top of page

 • Waste movement routes that avoid gallery contamination

+Museum cleaning pricing depends heavily on security and specialist requirements.
+This includes access control, out-of-hours work, specialist materials care, and exhibition changeovers.
 As a baseline, general UK office cleaning is often quoted at £20 – 25 per hour per cleaner, with higher rates for specialist/one-off work.
-London market averages reported by commercial providers often sit higher (for office contexts), commonly £20,50–£30 per hour.
+London market averages reported by commercial providers often sit higher (for office contexts), commonly £20.50–£30 per hour.

 • What’s included (supervision, consumables, audits, cover, specialist tooling)